WFI Internships in Rome

 One of the ways that our scholarly mission engages undergraduate students is through support of Villanova’s WFI Internship program.
 WFI proudly provides financial assistance to students who travel to Rome each semester to take part in this prestigious work experience, either at the Vatican or at the United Nations.

-Established over a decade ago, the WFI Internship at the Vatican has allowed students to assist with social media outreach and other tasks, seeing firsthand how people from vastly different backgrounds and cultures are united by words that capture shared beliefs.
-Our students were on the stage when Pope Benedict launched the Papal Twitter account, and were on the scene during the Papal Conclave and the Installation of Pope Francis.
-Many media outlets reported on Villanova’s interns and remarked on the uniqueness of the program.
+- Established over a decade ago, the WFI Internship at the Vatican has allowed students interested in public relations, journalism, and media production to assist Vatican-related offices with social media outreach and other tasks, seeing firsthand how people from vastly different backgrounds and cultures are united by words that capture shared beliefs.
+Our WFI Interns worked to film virtual reality tours of the Papal Basilicas and Chapels.
+They were on the stage when Pope Benedict launched the Papal Twitter account, and were on the scene during the Papal Conclave and the Installation of Pope Francis.
+Former WFI Interns were accredited to cover Pope Francis' historic visit to Philadelphia in September, 2015.